austineaero/LSTM-for-Stock-Price-Prediction/README.md

 # LSTM-for-Stock-Prediction

-This python program is about analysis and prediction of a stock market price.
+This python program is about analysis and prediction of a stock market price using deep learning algorithm-LSTM.

 The CSV data was omitted but you can always your data and change the working directory.